-ReputationManagement.com was approached by a national furniture and mattress retailer beset with multiple negative listings on Google page one for brand name searches.
-The company also had an extremely negative search landscape for branded “reviews” searches.
+Terakeet was approached by a national furniture and mattress retailer beset with multiple unfavorable listings on Google page one for brand name searches with a combined monthly search volume of more than 300,000.
+The company also had an extremely undesirable Google page one for brand “reviews” searches.
+The retailer felt that their search profile was misleading because the vast majority of their customers were happy but the reviews did not reflect that.

 The retailer felt that their negative search landscape was misleading because the vast majority of its customers were happy.